hdparmar/Tradifusion/README.md

 - [ ] Come up with a some tweaks and prepare a novel pipeline
 - [ ] Deploy a Website for live inference (Use streamlit to deploy the best generated checkpoint)

+## Acknowledgments

+This project adapts the code of AutoEncoderKL & Layers from [stable-diffusion-tensorflow](https://github.com/divamgupta/stable-diffusion-tensorflow).
+Big Thanks to the original authors and contributors.